 - The design of the signal system remains active and is now on the near-critical path to project completion.
 As noted earlier, significant effort was focused on the scheduling of the remaining signal design, signal cutovers, and related civil work during settlement negotiations with BBII.
-Completion of the signal design work is scheduled for February 2023. - The JPB's apparent agreement with UPRR regarding protection at the UPRR's Reed Street crossing in Segment 4 has reached an impasse.
-The impasse resulted from the UPRR's request that the JPB construct a much longer median than previously agreed.
-The median is to prevent motorists from running around the crossing gates.
-UPRR's request was rejected by the City of Santa Clara and the issue has been escalated to the JPB's Executive for resolution.
-The plans require approval by the City and a GO-88B permit from the CPUC.
+Completion of the signal design work is taking somewhat longer than expected due to software related issues. - The JPB continues to pursue the resolution of its discussions with UPRR regarding protection at the UPRR's Reed Street crossing in Segment 4.
+The JPB is hopeful that a viable solution has been identified.
+Modifications to plans for the crossing require approval by the City of Santa Clara and a GO-88B permit from the CPUC.